Asgaros/asgaros-forum/readme.txt

 5. Manage forums in the administration area.

 == Changelog ==
+* Fixed: Dont modify page titles outside of the forum
-* Added finnish translation (thanks to juhani.honkanen) = 1.0.1 =
+* Added: Finnish translation (thanks to juhani.honkanen) = 1.0.1 =
 * Removed some untranslated strings
 * Fixed display issues with some default themes